-Lucky for me, vaginal rejuvenation procedures are all the rage these days: from foam rolling pelvic floor exercises (featured here on GOOP) to iPhone devices like the Elvie Kegel Tracker (marketed as your most personal trainer!), all the way to in-office lasers and invasive surgical options.
-It’s one of the hottest topics amongst the Charlotte’s Book community, with a significant amount of post-baby readers writing into Team Charlotte with a host of inquiries on the matter.
+Lucky for me, vaginal rejuvenation procedures are all the rage these days: from foam rolling pelvic floor exercises to iPhone devices like the Elvie Kegel Tracker (marketed as your most personal trainer!), all the way to in-office lasers and invasive surgical options.
+It’s one of the hottest topics amongst the Charlotte’s Book community, with a significant amount of post-baby readers writing in with a host of inquiries on the matter.
 The cosmetic tech industry is on par with the trend, introducing new lasers marketed specifically for rejuvenating vaginas.
-Dr. Cybele Fishman tells us: “At a recent roundtable discussion with cosmetic dermatologists and plastic surgeons, 2 of the 8 physicians said vaginal rejuvenation was the ‘it’ thing of 2016.
-There are already 2 machines marketed specifically for it.”

 Frankly, I’m just too chicken shit to partake in vaginal surgery at the moment (but this may change later!).
 Further, I cannot spare the downtime with a rambunctious toddler climbing onto my counters.
 So for now, I’m going to explore some of the non-invasive ways to help undo to my vagina what childbirth has done to it.

 Meet Elvie Kegel Tracker